azzarelli/OpenGLPlayGround/README.md

 4. "Moving Cube from -1 < x < 1 ": Moving a cube from the -1 x and +1 x positions, each frame
 5. "Tutorial 5": Loading BMP and DSS files for texturing vertices
 6. "Tutorial 6 + more funcs": Implemented mouse and keyboard controls and updated the scroll functionality for compatibility with glfw3.
 Also added some buttons for other motion characteristics
+7. "Control with moving object": Added the moving cube from commit #4 to make it more exciting.